krzysztof-piasecki/car-rental/README.md

 This is simple project of car rental based on MySQL database.
-To run the application, it is required to enter login and password to MySQL database in application.properties.
+To run the application, it is required to enter login and password to MySQL database in application.properties and in application-test.properties for test purposes.
 The database will be created by the App.

 BUILDING